bdi-lab/InGram/README.md

 > Jaejun Lee, Chanyoung Chung, and Joyce Jiyoung Whang, InGram: Inductive Knowledge Graph Embedding via Relation Graphs, To appear in the 40th International Conference on Machine Learning (ICML), 2023.

-Codes are written by Jaejun Lee (jjlee98@kaist.ac.kr).
+All codes are written by Jaejun Lee (jjlee98@kaist.ac.kr).
 When you use this code or data, please cite our paper.

 ```bibtex
 @article{ingram,